 Use this calculator to compare monthly payments given the seven most poplular auto loan lengths.
 For simplicity sake this calculator presumes the same rate of interest for all loans, though longer duration loans typically have slightly higher interest rates for prime borrowers & longterm loans on used cars for subprime borrowers may have FAR higher rates.

-Enter the amount financed and the interest rate, then click the "Compute Payment Amounts" button.
+Enter the amount financed and the interest rate, then click the "Calculate Payments" button.

 Whether someone is looking for a new car to replace an existing vehicle or they're looking to add another vehicle for personal or family use, it’s important to find the right car.
 It’s also crucial for someone looking to finance an auto purchase that they find the right auto loan with the right terms to fit whatever budget they have for the purchase of their new vehicle.

 The first step that a car shopper should take is to determine how much he or she can afford.
 This can be done by considering the suggested price of the vehicle or by considering how large the budget is for monthly payments.
 This will be the launching pad for finding a particular vehicle that will suit a buyers driving needs as well as their budgetary constraints.

 Americans are increasingly choosing to extend their automotive loans out to longer borrowing terms.
 One issue with this is many cars end up upside down durng the loan (where the borrower owes more than the car is valued at) because cars depreciate so quickly.
 Owing more than the car is worth will typically come with a higher rate of interest.
 Further, as a car ages the maintanence & repair costs rise rapidly.